hbc/knowledgebase/admin/data_management.md

 * Many times, the client sends us a presentation (ppt/pptx) or a paper to better understand the project or to provide us with some information that may end up in the metadata.
 Where should we store these files?
 * Similarly, should we store original metadata files or only the csv file that we end up using.
+* Reviews.
+Consults that consist on reviewing the client paper (i.e code).
+Where to keep all the provided documents (if we have to keep them).